symbol/symbol-docs/source/concepts/mosaic.rst

 A mosaic could be a **token**, but it could also be a collection of more specialized assets such as reward points, shares of stock, signatures, status flags, votes or even other currencies.

-Each mosaic has a unique identifier represented as a **64-bit unsigned integer** and a set of configurable properties and flags that can be defined during the :doc:`mosaic creation <../guides/mosaic/creating-a-mosaic>`.
+Each mosaic has a **unique identifier** represented as a 64-bit unsigned integer and a set of :ref:`configurable properties <mosaic-properties>` and flags that can be defined during the :doc:`mosaic creation <../guides/mosaic/creating-a-mosaic>`.

 .. _mosaic-properties: